-To compliment this perspective is an essay by Clive Cazeaux in the exhibition booklet called ‘The Poetics of the Fragment’, claiming that art ‘requires the experience of the viewer for its completion’.
+To complement this perspective is an essay by Clive Cazeaux in the exhibition booklet called ‘The Poetics of the Fragment’, claiming that art ‘requires the experience of the viewer for its completion’.
 As the empty spaces slowly filled with people, there was no stipulation for quiet as the radio play, ‘Refrain’, began.
 It was as if not only the spectators but the functional objects in the room such as plug sockets, wires and sandbags, became a part of the artwork.
-The exhibition thus presents an object oriented ontology insofar as it decentres human subjectivity by centering the human body.
+The exhibition thus presents an object-oriented ontology insofar as it decentres human subjectivity by centring on the human body.

 Confusing the subject-object and cause-effect is redolent of an anecdote Žižek relates of a German officer visiting Picasso painting Guernica.
 Shocked, he exclaims: ‘Did you do this?’.
 Picasso replies: ‘No, you did this!’
-That context is one of man-made disaster and is therefore less tenuously linked to the present exhibition than one would assume, in relation to the climate crisis.
-A steel and wood work entitled ‘in parallel with the past i-iv’ was affected by the floods in Venice and could not be exhibited, and has been replaced with a work using the same title, showing the adaptability of the artist to absorb difficult changes.
+That context is one of man-made disaster and is, therefore, less tenuously linked to the present exhibition than one would assume, in relation to the climate crisis.
+Steel and woodwork entitled ‘in parallel with the past i-iv’ were affected by the floods in Venice and could not be exhibited, and has been replaced with a work using the same title, showing the adaptability of the artist to absorb difficult changes.

-This acclimitization to difficult material working conditions speaks to a contemporary tone struck by Jean-
+This acclimatization to difficult material working conditions speaks to a contemporary tone struck by Jean-

 Politics permeates the room and what would otherwise be a tantalizingly abstract title, which is painted on